abeednabith/weatherApp/README.md

 Each service is considered as seperate programs, and this can have seperate docker files.
 We are going to build the images and run the containers seperately.

-Firstly, build the docker images for the manifest in zipcode-microservice:
+# Firstly, build the docker images for the zipcode-microservice and start the service inside a container:

 <img width="497" alt="Screenshot 2023-02-02 at 11 46 54 AM" src="https://user-images.githubusercontent.com/102093437/216434464-760c7fd0-5270-4beb-bf0c-bf96f354d62f.png">